-Before moving to Texas, I was at Sciences Po Paris, where I obtained an MA in comparative politics with a thesis on the reform of the Peruvian tax bureaucracy.
+Before moving to Texas, I was at Sciences Po, where I obtained an MA in comparative politics with a thesis on the reform of the Peruvian tax bureaucracy.
 For my dissertation, I stepped across the state-civil society boundary and into the street vending economy of South America’s largest city: São Paulo.

 But (why) do street vendors matter?

 Street vendors are a central part of the informal economy.
 Across the developing world, informal workers engage in small-scale, off-the-books economic activities that are neither criminal nor entirely compliant with the law.
 The informal economy provides a livelihood to millions among the urban poor as the reogarnization of industrial produciton (i.e., automation, digitalization, etc.) displace them from traditional manufacturing occupations.
 According to the ILO, almost 50 percent of employment in Latin America is informal.
 At the same time, street vendors are often regarded as an eyesore and a nuisance, if not criminals in disguise.
 They face the constant threat of eviction by policymakers seeking to build world-class cities that attract business and high-skill workers.